pratyaychandra/Week2-Footprinting-and-Network-Scanning/README.md

 2. Strip/minimize identifying HTTP headers (`server`, cache-layer banners) where feasible without breaking functionality.
 3. **Disable open DNS recursion** on the authoritative name servers unless explicitly required for a documented purpose.
 4. Run GHDB/Google-dork audits against your **own** domain quarterly to catch accidental indexing before attackers do.
-5. Maintain the WAF, but don't rely on it alone — layer it with rate-limiting and input validation at the application level.
+5. Maintain the WAF but don't rely on it alone - layer it with rate-limiting and input validation at the application level.
 6. Run phishing-awareness training for staff given the ease of harvesting real organizational email addresses.
 7. Prefer role-based aliases (`info@`, `support@`) over exposing individual employee emails in public-facing metadata.
-8. **Restrict the VMware Authentication Daemon ports (902/912)** to a dedicated management VLAN — they should not be reachable from the general LAN segment.
+8. **Restrict the VMware Authentication Daemon ports (902/912)** to a dedicated management VLAN - they should not be reachable from the general LAN segment.
 9. **Disable TFTP (69/udp)** unless a documented business need exists; if required, restrict source IPs via firewall rules.
 10. Investigate and document the 3 unidentified open services (9080, 19780, 49152) to confirm they are legitimate and intended.
-11. Continue enforcing SMB signing across all hosts — this control is already working correctly.
+11. Continue enforcing SMB signing across all hosts - this control is already working correctly.
 12. Institutionalize periodic authorized internal scans (as performed in PM5) to maintain an accurate, drift-free asset inventory.
-13. Always document written authorization/scope **before** any active scanning — a practice followed throughout this engagement and worth carrying into every future one.
+13. Always document written authorization/scope **before** any active scanning - a practice followed throughout this engagement and worth carrying into every future one.

 ---

 ## Key Takeaways

-- **Information minimization matters** — WHOIS, DNS, and Google indexing collectively build a surprisingly complete external profile of an organization with zero direct contact.
+- **Information minimization matters** - WHOIS, DNS, and Google indexing collectively build a surprisingly complete external profile of an organization with zero direct contact.
-- **Passive ≠ harmless** — GHDB, Maltego, and theHarvester are nearly impossible to detect, yet they can surface real emails, subdomains, and misconfigurations at massive scale.
+- **Passive ≠ harmless** - GHDB, Maltego and theHarvester are nearly impossible to detect yet they can surface real emails, subdomains and misconfigurations at massive scale.
-- **Active scanning is a different risk category** — Nmap/Zenmap is detectable and, unlike everything else in this engagement, requires explicit authorization every single time.
+- **Active scanning is a different risk category** - Zenmap is detectable and unlike everything else in this engagement requires explicit authorization every single time.
-- **Lab validation is real engineering, not just following steps** — the Week 1 NAT Network was designed to hold exactly `10.0.0.1` (gateway) and `10.0.0.2` (Kali) with `10.0.0.3–99` reserved for future targets.
-PM5's ping scan found **precisely** that — proof the architecture holds up under actual tool usage, not just on paper.
+- **Lab validation is real engineering, not just following steps** - the Week 1 NAT Network was designed to hold exactly `10.0.0.1` (gateway) and `10.0.0.2` (Kali) with `10.0.0.3–99` reserved for future targets.
+PM5's ping scan found **precisely** that - proof the architecture holds up under actual tool usage not just on paper.
-- **Defenders should think like attackers** — every tool used here (WHOIS through Nmap) is equally useful for an organization auditing its *own* exposure.
+- **Defenders should think like attackers** - every tool used here (WHOIS through Nmap) is equally useful for an organization auditing its *own* exposure.
-- **Documentation is the deliverable** — raw tool output means nothing without risk context, evidence, and remediation guidance attached to it.
+- **Documentation is the deliverable** - raw tool output means nothing without risk context, evidence, and remediation guidance attached to it.

 ---